karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-06, Friday

-* 0.2h: Cleaned up the switch-to-Spring-code and committed it.
+* 0.25h: Cleaned up the switch-to-Spring-code and committed it.
+* 0.5h: Tried to debug intermittent test failures.
+    * Several failed on Jenkins, and in Eclipse I can make `GuestAuthServiceIT.createLogin()` fail pretty often.
+    * Adding a sleep(5s) to the Jetty startup didn't help.

+### 2013-12-07, Saturday

+* 0.25h: Debugged the intermittent test failures.
+    * Turns out to have been a bean ordering/dependency issue.